-Students interested in the B.P.A. program should consult the Undergraduate Advisor, Ryan Ferrente, as early as possible in their college careers.
+Students interested in the B.P.A. program should consult the Undergraduate Advisor, Ryan Ferrante, as early as possible in their college careers.
 Ideally, students would begin B.P.A. course work and declare their major in their sophomore year.

-A Bachelor of Public Affairs major must complete a minimum of thirty-seven credits, divided between a set of prescribed core courses and coursework in a concentration area.
+A Bachelor of Public Affairs major must complete a minimum of 10, divided between a set of prescribed core courses and coursework in a concentration area.
 A Writing Intensive course in political science with a co-registration in P S 5993 is also required.
 Any political science elective or concentration course at the 3000-level or higher, except P S 4460, 5630 and 6640, may be used to fulfill this requirement.
 Students must demonstrate proficiency in writing on public affairs subject matter in a form and style consistent with B.P.A. standards.
 Election of a corequisite to P S 5993 must have approval from the instructor and students must follow the instructor’s guidelines to demonstrate required proficiency.
 Upon certification by the instructor that the writing requirement has been fulfilled, a grade of Satisfactory (‘S’) will be awarded for P S 5993, a ‘zero’ credit course.

 B.P.A.
 Core Curriculum: